Are Millennials Changing the Customer Service Experience?

 Millennials are, in many ways, the first generation to seek out and specialize in customer service roles.
 Many millennials expect their job to offer instant gratification in one form or another.
 Customer service provides that opportunity, as it makes for quick and potentially fulfilling interactions where consumers appear with expectations, customer service reps respond and do their best to meet those expectations, and a resolution is reached within a few minutes.

 With this in mind, it’s worth examining the ways that customer service is changing on both ends of the exchange.
 Millennials are more likely than other generations want to solve their customer problems without actually interacting with another human.
-One in three millennials would rather clean a toilet than to complaint to a customer service rep. How do you cater to these millennials who hate phone calls and avoid driving them away?
-One option: nearly half of 18-34 year olds surveyed in 2017 had complained on or to a social media’s brand page or account, rather than over the phone.
+One in three millennials would rather clean a toilet than to complain to a customer service rep. How do you cater to these millennials who hate phone calls and avoid driving them away?
+One option: nearly half of 18-34-year-olds surveyed in 2017 had complained on or to a social media’s brand page or account, rather than over the phone.

 Joined-up thinking is integral to millennial era customer service.
 Don’t publicize a new product or deal and fail to alert your answering service about the details.
 That makes you look amateurish.